yashkurade/BS5839-1_INSIGHTS/readme.md

-# My BS5839-1 Journey as a GET at JCI
+# My BS5839-1 Journey

-This repository documents my hands-on learning and reflections while studying **BS5839-1 fire detection and alarm systems** during my time as a Graduate Engineer Trainee (GET) at JCI.
+This repository documents my hands-on learning and reflections while studying **BS5839-1 fire detection and alarm systems**

 It captures my personal observations, technical insights, and practical experience gained from **training sessions and AutoCAD exercises**, where I practiced designing layouts and simulating device placements.